 In 1976, the unemployment insurance taxable wage base was indexed to total wages.
 The taxable wage base is the maximum amount of each employee's wages that are taxable each year.
-For computational purposes this amount is derived from dividing total experience-rated wage by total experienced-rated employment.
+For computational purposes, this amount is derived from dividing total experience-rated wage by its employment.